agile-ts/documentation/docs/Interfaces.md

 #### `storageKeys`

-Key/Name of external Storages in which the persisted State Value will be stored.
+`key/name` of Storage Interfaces in which the State value will be persisted.
-If not passing any specific Storage Key, the default Storage will be used.
 ```ts
 MY_STATE.persist(); // Stores value in default Storage
 MY_STATE.persist({storageKeys: ['myCustomStorrage']}); // Stores value in 'myCustomStorrage'
 ```
+If no specific Storage key got passed, the value will be stored in the default Storage.

 | Type                       | Default            | Required |
 |----------------------------|--------------------|----------|